Vaginal Rejuvenation Surgery: Three Common Questions

 by Dr. Michael Litrel, FACOG, FPMRS

 “Dr. Litrel performed my vaginoplasty and he’s simply amazing!
 I feel absolutely wonderful and have done nothing but brag about him and his staff.
 I highly recommend your office.
 I was expecting more pain and downtime but I feel great!
 I sit at a desk all day and I’m going to work today.
 No pain meds for 24 hours.
 I had contacted another doctor’s office in your area prior to contacting you.
 I received your email response right away and it just felt right!
 From the time I first got in contact with your office, things fell into place and went so smoothly!
 I’ve never experienced this kind of excellent service at any doctor’s office I’ve ever been to.
 I was treated with such amazing courtesy and respect.
-I could not be happier with the care I received.”
-Juana L.
+I could not be happier with the care I received.”– Testimonial of patient Juana L.

 With all the discussions surrounding vaginal rejuvenation, many women considering the procedure may still find themselves with questions about it.
 This is completely normal, as vaginal rejuvenation is surgery, and should be treated as such.
 Here’s a look at three of the most common questions patients ask about the vaginal rejuvenation procedure.